outsinre/outsinre.github.com/_posts/2015-09-18-git-diff-patch.md

    error: drivers/video/console/fbcon.c: patch does not apply
    ```

    The line number (2708 or 2689) remind is where error occurs in source files (portage *gentoo-sources* and/or microcai *linux-cjktty*).
 Search *2708* or *2689* in patch file and compare it with source files to see what causes the error.
 You might go to line *2708* or *2689* directly in source files.
-However it might not locate corretly.
+However it might not locate error precisely.

    *git apply* has a alternative of *git am*.
 7. Apply the patch